Tips for Sustainable Living

 - Take shorter showers.
 Your water heater will run less.
 And lowering the temperature on your water heater by a few degrees also will help conserve energy.

 - Take advantage of free energy-saving products and incentives.
 Focus on Energy, our partner in energy efficiency, provides free energy conservation kits containing items like LED bulbs and low-flow showerheads.
-Focus on Energy also offers a $75 incentive for upgrading to a smart thermostat.
+Focus on Energy also offers an incentive for upgrading to a smart thermostat.

 - Use more renewable energy.
 Consider MGE programs like Green Power Tomorrow and Shared Solar.
 Clean energy is part of MGE's energy mix for all customers.
 These programs give customers the option of adding more renewable energy to their household's energy mix.